In Crisis? Canada and USA Suicide Crisis Hotline - 9-8-8

 Hi Friends!

-I hope that by continuing to share our story, we have he
+I hope that by continuing to share our story, we have helped encourage you all to look after yourselves, and to help those you touch a

 Hi Friends!